wavemaker/docs/learn/react-native/skeleton-loader.md

 ### Partial Level

-In case of Prefabs and Pratials, it is recommended to use the Lottie animation as Skeleton Loader as few of the components are yet to have Skeleton support.
+In case of Pratials, it is recommended to use the Lottie animation as Skeleton Loader as few of the components are yet to have Skeleton support.
 Using Lottie animation would ensure no failure and proper implementation.

 To use Lottie animation, it is necessary to first [upload the animation resource file](#uploading-animation-resource-file).
 You can apply the custom animation to a specific Partial by using the `Skeleton Animation Resource` property in the Properties panel.

-1. Drag and drop the components and select Content as **PartialScenario**.
+1. Drag and drop the components and select the Content property value as **PartialScenario**.
+This would treat the container widget as a Partial.
-2. Navigate to the `Skeleton Animation Resource` property in Properties panel.
+2. Navigate to the `Skeleton Animation Resource` property in Properties panel to provide the animation resource file.
 3. Click bind icon and go to Resource section in the Bind dialog.
+Here, the animation resource file can be selected and attached.
 4. Select **partial_skeleton.json** file.
 Click Bind to apply the custom animation to the Partial components.

 In the below video we can see how the Skeleton Loader appears after using the animation resource in a Container widget set as Partial.